Amybo-org/pages/content/en/docs/Overview/_index.md

 Initially, we have quite a list of questions to answer:

-1. Which protein should we ferment first?
+1. Which single cell protein should we ferment first?
 2. What equipment will we need to ferment it?
 3. How should we share our results to best accelerate open source development?
 4. How can we ensure that the products we make are safe to eat?